ValentinaPansanella/AlgBiasMediaModel/README.md

-# AlgBiasMediaModel
-Mass Media Impact on Opinion Evolution in Biased Digital Environments: a Bounded Confidence Model
+# Mass Media Impact on Opinion Evolution in Biased Digital Environments: a Bounded Confidence Model